Lavedonio/Alexandria/docs/bigquery_tools.md

 ### upload_from_file(self, dataset, table, file_location, file_format="CSV", header_rows=1, delimiter=",", encoding="UTF-8", ignore_unknown_values=False, max_bad_records=0, writing_mode="APPEND", create_table_if_needed=False, schema=None)
 Uploads data from a local file to BigQuery.

-dataset and table parameters determines the destination of the upload. file_location parameter is either the file full or relative path in the local computer.
+_dataset_ and _table_ parameters determines the destination of the upload.
+_file_location_ parameter is either the file full or relative path in the local computer.
 All 3 of them are required string parameters.

-file_format can be either 'AVRO', 'CSV', 'JSON', 'ORC' or 'PARQUET'.
-Defaults to 'CSV'. header_rows, delimiter and encoding are only used when file_format is 'CSV'.
+_file_format_ can be either 'AVRO', 'CSV', 'JSON', 'ORC' or 'PARQUET'.
+Defaults to 'CSV'.
+_header_rows_, _delimiter_ and _encoding_ are only used when _file_format_ is 'CSV'.

-header_rows parameter determine the length in rows of the 'CSV' file given.
+_header_rows_ parameter determine the length in rows of the CSV header in the file given.
 Should be 0 if there are no headers in the file.
 Defaults to 1.

-delimiter determines the string character used to delimite the data.
+_delimiter_ determines the string character used to delimite the data.
 Defaults to ','.

-encoding tells the file encoding.
+_encoding_ tells the file encoding.
 Can be either 'UTF-8' or 'ISO-8859-1' (latin-1).
 Defaults to 'UTF-8'.

-ignore_unknown_values indicates if it should allow extra values that are not represented in the table schema.
-If true, the extra values are ignored.
-If false, records with extra columns are treated as bad records.
+_ignore_unknown_values_ indicates if it should allow extra values that are not represented in the table schema.
+If True, the extra values are ignored.
+If False, records with extra columns are treated as bad records.
 Defaults to False.

-max_bad_records is the maximum number of bad records allowed; if it exceeds this value, it'll raise an error.
-Defalts to 0 (i.e. all values must be valid).
+_max_bad_records_ is the maximum number of bad records allowed; if it exceeds this value, it'll raise an error.
+Defaults to 0 (i.e. all values must be valid).

-writing_mode parameter determines how the data is going to be written in BigQuery.
+_writing_mode_ parameter determines how the data is going to be written in BigQuery.
 Does not apply if table doesn't exist.
-Can be one of 3 types (defaults in 'APPEND'):
+Can be 1 out of 3 types (defaults in 'APPEND'):
 - APPEND: If the table already exists, BigQuery appends the data to the table.
 - EMPTY: If the table already exists and contains data, a 'duplicate' error is returned in the job result.
 - TRUNCATE: If the table already exists, BigQuery overwrites the table data.

-If create_table_if_needed is set to False and the table doesn't exist, it'll raise an error.
+If _create_table_if_needed_ is set to False and the table doesn't exist, it'll raise an error.
 Dafaults to False.

-schema is either a list of dictionaries containing the schema information or a dictionary encapsulating the previous list with a key of 'fields'.
+_schema_ is either a list of dictionaries containing the schema information or a dictionary encapsulating the previous list with a key of 'fields'.
 This latter format can be found when directly importing the schema info from a JSON generated file.
-If the file_format is either 'CSV' or 'JSON' or the table already exists, it can be ommited.
+If the file_format is either 'CSV' or 'JSON' or the table already exists, this parameter can be ommited.

 Usage example:
 ```